crunchdao/desci-framework/paper/paper.md

 We treat the problem of combining these metrics as a multiobjective optimization problem where we have two objective functions to maximize.
 The objectives are

-* performance metric (PM) that determines how good a prediction is;
+* performance metric ($PM$) that determines how good a prediction is;
-* and diversity metric (MMC) that tells us how much we miss if we don't include a prediction in a meta-model.
+* and diversity metric ($MMC$) that tells us how much we miss if we don't include a prediction in a metamodel.

-There is no single solution to this problem; instead, there are a set of possible solutions called the [Pareto Frontier](https://en.wikipedia.org/wiki/Pareto_front).
+There is no single solution to this problem; instead, there are possible solutions called the [Pareto Frontier](https://en.wikipedia.org/wiki/Pareto_front).
 To find the Pareto frontier for this problem, we need to define a few things:

 * ($PM_u$, $MMC_u$) for user $u$ represents a vector with two elements (each element shows an evaluated objective)
 * In a maximization scenario with $k$ objective functions ($f_i(x)$, where $i \in {1, …, k}$), a feasible solution $x_1 \in X$ is said to (Pareto) dominate another solution $x_2 \in X$, if